chrfrenning/ironviper/README.md

 ## what you get

-If you're not diving into the tech itself, this is all you get at the moment:
+If you're not diving into the tech itself, this is all you get at the moment (a grid showing images in random order):

 <img src="https://github.com/chrfrenning/ironviper/raw/main/docs/gridview.jpg" width=400>